-The Issuer provides financial services in Switzerland and through branches, representative offices or on a purely cross-border basis in Europe, the Middle East, Asia and Latin America.
-Consequently, it must comply with the laws and regulations that apply to the Issuer's business in all of the jurisdictions in which it does business and its operations are subject to supervision by regulatory authorities in multiple jurisdictions.
+The Issuer, respectively the Julius Baer Group, provides financial services in Switzerland and through branches, representative offices or on a purely cross-border basis in Europe, the Middle East, Asia and Latin America.
+Consequently, it must comply with the laws and regulations that apply to the Issuer's respectively Group's business in all of the jurisdictions in which it does business and its operations are subject to supervision by regulatory authorities in multiple jurisdictions.
 Potential non-compliance with legal and regulatory requirements may result in civil, criminal or regulatory consequences for the Issuer.
 The loss or damage in such circumstances may take the form of fines and/or disgorgement imposed by regulatory and/or criminal authorities or other sanctions such as restrictions on business activities, the imposition of mandatory remedial measures (including monitoring) or even the loss or suspension of supervisory licenses.